lh3/OpenHGL/index.md

 find their links and download with `wget` or `curl`.
 Alternatively, you can download primary data [from Zenodo][zenodo].
 However, due to limited space provided by Zenodo, derived files (e.g. FM-index in the static format) are not available.
-Downloading from Zenodo is much slower than from AWS.
+Downloading from Zenodo is also much slower than from AWS.

 ## <a name="usage"></a>Using OpenHGL Data